A Wizard, a True Star: Production

 The sound and structure of Wizard was heavily informed by Rundgren's hallucinogenic experiences.
 He said, "It was very ADD ... and I wouldn't dwell on whether a musical idea was complete or not."
 Rundgren and keyboardist Moogy Klingman established a professional recording studio, Secret Sound, to accommodate the Wizard sessions.
 Located at Manhattan's 24th Street, the studio was designed to Rundgren's specifications and was created so that he could freely indulge in sound experimentation without having to worry about hourly studio costs.
 To this effect, he said, "I had the idea that a synthesizer was supposed to sound like a synthesizer, instead of sounding like strings or horns."

-Two or three months were spent wiring the studio; the expenses were ultimately paid by the royalties gained from Something/Anything? and the $10,000 advance given to Klingman for his second solo album (Moogy II, co-produced by Rundgren).
+Two or three months were spent building the studio; the expenses were ultimately paid by the royalties gained from Something/Anything? and the $10,000 advance given to Klingman for his second solo album (Moogy II, co-produced by Rundgren).
 Rundgren remembered: "I have to say that, in some sense, A Wizard, a True Star was kind of rushed through because the studio wasn't finished. ... a lot of it seemed sorta ad hoc."
 According to Klingman, the studio equipment "was breaking down all the time" and was "barely held together with band-aids and bubble gum."
-They differed in their recollection of the first song recorded for the album.
-Rundgren thought it was "Sometimes I Don't Know What to Feel", whereas Klingman believed it was "International Feel".
+The two differed in their recollection of the first song recorded for the album; Rundgren thought it was "Sometimes I Don't Know What to Feel", whereas Klingman believed it was "International Feel".